 Hallin commences new offshore installation support project in Bay of Bengal

-SINGAPORE -- Hallin Marine has reported the start of a new subsea field development project in the Bay of Bengal in support of Subsea 7.
+SINGAPORE -- Hallin Marine has reported the start of a new subsea field development project'>project in the Bay of Bengal in support of Subsea 7.
 The project began in March and is expected to take three months.
 It is located in the G1 deepwater region of the highly productive G1-GS15 offshore production field.

 India has, after China, the second-largest proven oil reserves in the Asia-Pacific region.
 Most of India’s crude oil reserves are located around the western coast and in the northeastern parts of the country.
 Considerable reserves are located in the offshore Bay of Bengal and these are now being developed.